fhaze/reseller-api/README.md

 ## 🚀 Running the Project

-Having the requirements installed and ready, you can continue with the following steps based the desired package manager.
+Having the requirements installed and ready, you can continue with the following steps based on the desired package manager.

 ### yarn